 It is important for you to stay within these deadlines or the SSA may force you to start the initial application process over, again.
 At this point, your claim will leave the State agency level and will be handled by the Social Security Administration.
 An ALJ is not bound to prior decisions regarding your claim.
 Be patient, it may be a lengthy process to be scheduled for a hearing.
 In the meantime, it is often recommended that you retain a Social Security Disability Attorney to help prepare for your hearing.

-At the Social Security law office of Scott D. Lewis, we know what will qualify you to receive benefits and we know how to help you navigate the system when your claim has been denied.
+At the Social Security law office of Lewis Disability Law, we know what will qualify you to receive benefits and we know how to help you navigate the system when your claim has been denied.
 Indiana Attorney Scott D. Lewis has the experience of fighting through an appeals process, representing claimants in front of an Administrative Law Judge, and will fight for the benefits you deserve.
 Scott Lewis will put that experience and knowledge to work on your behalf when your claim has been denied.